Error Handling

 Handling Results with ?

-It is idiomatic Rust to use ? to handle errors.
+It is idiomatic Rust to use ? to let the caller handle errors while continuing

 Note: